Five Reasons to Become a Morning Person in Angkor Wat

 Starting early in Siem Reap allows you to:

-2. Beat the crowds.
-Nothing is quite as satisfying as leaving a temple complex just as three busses arrive to unload their tour groups.
+Nothing is quite as satisfying as leaving a temple complex just as three buses arrive to unload their tour groups.
 And while the sunsets are crowded, sunrises in Angkor Wat are equally stunning and less attended.